-Without a doubt, getting married at one of these resorts may increase your wedding cost.
+Undoubtedly, getting married at an all-inclusive resort may increase your wedding cost far more than a luxury boutique hotel.
 But, keep in mind everything that is included with wedding packages.
-All inclusive means a wedding planner, Costa Rica officiant, decor, and sometimes catering will be included.
-You’ll have an absolutely fuss-free experience when you choose to go with all inclusive wedding venues in Costa Rica.
+All-inclusive means a wedding planner, Costa Rica officiant, decor, and sometimes catering will be included.
+You’ll have an absolutely fuss-free experience when you choose to go with all-inclusive wedding venues in Costa Rica.

-If you would like to get married at one of the above-mentioned resorts, plan to spend at least $15-20K on the affair.
+If you want to get married at one of the above-mentioned resorts, plan to spend at least $15-20K on the affair.
 It’s the average cost.
-Destination wedding Costa Rica resorts that are all inclusive will often charge North American prices for food, decor, cake and many other elements of the wedding.
+Wedding resorts that are all-inclusive will often charge North American prices for food, decor, cake and many other elements of the wedding.
 So that’s another thing to keep in mind.

 Costa Rica Boutique Hotel Wedding

-If your budget doesn’t stretch that far, plenty of smaller more boutique hotels are happy to act as your Costa Rica wedding venues or offer Costa Rica elopement packages.
+If your budget doesn’t stretch that far, plenty of smaller boutique hotels are happy to act as your Costa Rica wedding venues or offer Costa Rica elopement packages.
 In many cases, they will be able to provide or arrange catering, accommodation and some decor.
 This will give you the opportunity to put a bit more of “you” into the setup and the day itself.

 There are lots of boutique hotels that offer wedding services in Costa Rica.
 While we are sure that many do a fantastic job, there are a couple that we would recommend from first-hand experience.